 My year of Gulps!

-When I went solo bikepacking in Oman earlier this year I noticed that being out of my comfort zone wasn’t as familiar as it used to be.
-And I decided to do something about it.
+When I went solo bikepacking in Oman early in 2024 I noticed that being out of my comfort zone wasn’t as familiar as it used to be.

 I’m also writing my next book: Gulp!
 How to Embrace Risk and Live Boldly.